 Even if you’ve never heard of it before, Lava Beds National Monument is definitely worth a visit.
 The monument lies on the northeastern flank of Medicine Lake Volcano and has the largest total area covered by a volcano in the Cascade Range.

-This park is one of the best kept secrets in the National Park System.
-When you arrive, go to the visitor center for a cave permit (it’s free).
-The very friendly rangers will give you all the info you need, as well as a flashlight which you’ll need to explore the caves, and then send you off to explore on your own.
+I think this park is one of the best kept secrets in the National Park System.
+When you arrive, you need to grab a cave permit (it’s free) from the visitor center.
+The rangers will give you all the info you need, as well as a flashlight which you’ll need to explore the caves.
+Then you can head off to explore on your own.

 There are a vast range of easy to difficult caves all within a mile or two radius.
 In fact, there are up to 500 known lava tube caves within the boundaries of Lava Beds National Monument.
 You can go inside the easy caves for a look around, or if you’re fully prepared with the right gear, you can go exploring in the more difficult caves.